-Set store settings: Checkout, shipping, pickup, and taxes
+Store settings: Set up checkout, shipping, pickup, delivery, and taxes

 Your online store is automatically set up to accept online payments through Square, including methods such as credit cards and Apple Pay.
 With our free plan, you only pay 2.9% + 30¢ per transaction.

-Pro tip: Using advanced settings for checkout, you can choose options to collect additional information from customers to help with other aspects of the buyer experience, including a phone number, note to seller, or address for product types that aren’t physical goods.
+Pro tip: Using advanced settings for checkout, you can choose options to collect additional information from customers to help with other aspects of the buyer experience, including a phone number, note to seller, or address for item types that aren’t physical goods.

 Before you can ship products, you need to set up a few basics: